passport/www.passportjs.org/books/concepts/oauth/request-token.md

       consumer secret.

-When Twitter receives this request, it authenticates the application by verifying that the signature was produced by corresponding consumer key and secret.
+When Twitter receives this request, it authenticates the application by verifying that the signature was produced by the corresponding consumer key and secret.
 If successful, Twitter generates a request token and secret:

 ```http